 Easter Cookie Card & Bag Topper

 Do you ever feel like we give kids to much sugar on holidays?
 Take Easter for example.
-We want to give them a special little treat but that cute bunny rabbit with the big fluffy tail brings a basket full of sugary treats and goodies for each and every kiddo.
-I want to give all my little friends something special but don’t want the moms to give me that “Oh thanks for loading my kids up on MORE SUGAR” look.
+We want to give them a special little treat, but that cute bunny rabbit with the big fluffy tail brings a basket full of sugary treats and goodies for each and every kiddo.
+I want to give all my little friends something special, but don’t want the moms to give me that “Oh thanks for loading my kids up on MORE SUGAR” look.
 You know the one I am talking about because as cookie decorators I’m sure we’ve all got that look.

 Supplies for Easter Cookie Card: